Goz3rr/SatisfactorySaveEditor/README.md

 Written in C# using WPF for the user interface.

 Made in Visual Studio 2017.
 Requires .NET Framework 4.7.2 Dev Pack and .NET Core 2.2 SDK.

+# Help

+If you have any questions, please feel free to contact us here on Github or on Discord.

+On discord, you can request help in the `#savegame-edits` channel of the [Satisfactory Modding](https://discord.gg/rNxYXht) discord server.